justinbois/eqtk/doc/getting_started/quickstart.rst

 Rich input/output formats
 -------------------------

-Instead of using lists, tuples, and Numpy arrays for specifying inputs, and thereafter relying on integer-based indexing to retrieve results, the stoichiometry, equilibrium constants, and initial concentrations may be specified as Pandas_ series and data frames.
+Instead of using lists, tuples, and Numpy arrays for specifying inputs, and thereafter relying on integer-based indexing to retrieve results, the stoichiometry, equilibrium constants, and initial concentrations may be specified as `Pandas <http://pandas.pydata.org>`_ series and data frames.
 This allows for chemical species to be referenced by name.
-Conveniently, EQTK includes a parser that converts chemical reactions written a strings to data frames using syntax similar to Cantera_.
+Conveniently, EQTK includes a parser that converts chemical reactions written a strings to data frames using syntax similar to `Cantera <http://cantera.org>`_.
 We can alternatively specify the problem as below, this time also considering dimerization of the ligand A,

 AA ⇌ 2A ; K = 0.02 mM.